CA-CODE-Works/playbook/docs/README.md

 # Welcome

-Welcome to the Code California playbook.
+Welcome to the Code California playbook!

 * [Read the State of California open source policy](policy.md)
 * [Join the Code California community](network.md)